Both beef and chicken are widely consumed, and both have negative associations with diabetes, cardiovascular health, and other health conditions.

 100g of cooked beef has 276 calories [1].
 100g of cooked chicken has 165 calories [2].
 This means beef has over 40% more calories than chicken.

 Chicken meat and ground beef aren’t high in carbohydrates.
-Chicken has a higher amount of polyunsaturated fat and a lower amount of saturated fats.
-Beef has more monounsaturated fat, which is slightly healthier than polyunsaturated.
+Chicken, especially skinless chicken breast, has more polyunsaturated fat and fewer saturated fats.

 Overall, beef is higher in fats, while chicken is higher in protein.
 That means chicken meat is the better option for meat consumption in terms of calories.